-Our fundamental objectives of strengthening our position as a leading emerging markets asset manager out of Abu Dhabi remain unchanged.

-For 2022 in particular, we will firstly aim to navigate the challenging financial market conditions in the same consistent fashion we did over the last decade.
-We continue to raise the institutional quality of our business and invest in our people, processes and technology in a way that is commensurate with the growth of our assets.
-We aim to further diversify our client base and increase the proportion of third-party capital invested in our funds.
-We already have a phenomenal base of likeminded global investors, and we will continue to broaden relationships with institutions, while also developing a partnered distribution network for our funds.
-We are increasing our emphasis on all ESG aspects of our business, and aim to develop a comprehensive ESG framework across the platform.
+We aim to cement our position as a leading emerging markets asset manager based out of Abu Dhabi.
+As 2023 is likely to be another difficult year in terms of navigating risk, our first objective is to deliver marketleading returns for our investors, as we have consistently achieved over the last decade.
+We will continue to enhance the institutional quality of our business and invest in our people, processes, and technology in a way that is commensurate with the growth of our assets.
+Our goal is to further diversify our client base and increase the proportion of thirdparty capital invested in our funds by strengthening relationships with institutions and developing a partnered distribution network for our funds.
+Finally, we are committed to prioritising our diligence on all ESG aspects of our business and aim to implement a comprehensive ESG framework across our platform.
+Overview